apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 to support relational databases and MongoDb separately via dedicated extension modules.

 ## Other Stuff

+- The [Groovy username provider](../integration/Attribute-Release-PrincipalId-Groovy.html) is now able to support better caching techniques.
 - Support for OpenID Connect `unmet_authentication_requirements` error code is now available.
 - Email templates and SMS notification messages for [Simple Multifactor Authentication](../mfa/Simple-Multifactor-Authentication.html) now have access to both
   `token` and `tokenWithoutPrefix` variables.